terraform-linters/tflint-ruleset-azurerm/docs/rules/azurerm_app_service_app_insights_hidden_link.md

 ## Why

-When Application Insights is configured for Azure Web Apps or Web App Slots (Linux or Windows), Azure automatically adds hidden-link tags to the resource.
+When Application Insights is configured for Azure App Service resources (Web Apps, Web App Slots, Function Apps, or Function App Slots for both Linux and Windows), Azure automatically adds hidden-link tags to the resource.
 These tags can change during deployments and may cause unnecessary Terraform diffs.
 Using `lifecycle { ignore_changes }` for these specific tags prevents Terraform from attempting to manage these Azure-managed tags.

 This rule checks for the presence of Application Insights configuration (either `APPLICATIONINSIGHTS_CONNECTION_STRING` or `APPINSIGHTS_INSTRUMENTATIONKEY` in app_settings) and ensures that the corresponding hidden-link tags are properly ignored.